jstrchn/website/content/publication/2019-Strachan-PLOSOne.md

 +++
-title = "Incidental learning of trust from eye-gaze: Effects of race and facial trustworthiness"
+title = "The role of emotion in the dyad inversion effect"

 # Date first published.
 date = "2019-06-19"